mrcoles/e7n/README.md

-# 🌎 e7n: 🌍 Chrome Extension Internationalization 🌏
+# 🌎 e7n: Chrome Extension Internationalization

+**l10n ➡️ localization** “refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a locale).” -W3C

+**i18n ➡️ internationalization** “is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language.” -W3C

+**e7n ➡️ extension** “is a library for making it easier to use the `chrome.i18n` infrastructure” -@mrcoles

-A tool to auto-populate `_locales/<default_locale>/messages.json` with strings found in a Chrome extension project, and to provide conversion from those strings into localized text.
+This tool auto-populates `_locales/<default_locale>/messages.json` with strings found in a Chrome extension project, and makes it easy to convert from those strings into localized text.

 ## 1. Mark up localizable strings